 Haste or Waste?
 The Role of Presale in Residential Housing

-This paper provides the first theory and evidence on the role of presale policies in the residential housing market.
-We start with constructing a novel dataset of unfinished projects, presale policies, and land auction outcomes across 270 major cities in China.
-We then identify 2,330 unfinished residential projects from 2010 to 2017 on a citizen complaint website run by the central government.
-We find that both presale criterion and postsale supervision of construction costs relate to a lower probability of unfinished projects.
-But only presale criterion relates negatively to the pace of new housing development, measured by developers' multitasking and land auction outcomes.
-A back-of-the-envelope calculation suggests that the average bundle of presale policies is inferior to the Pareto frontier in our sampled cities.
-Tightening the regulation on postsale supervision by 2 standard deviations may lead to a 58% reduction in the occurrence of unfinished projects, while keeping the pace of new housing development unchanged.
-Eliminating unfinished projects would entail a drastic increase in both presale criterion and postsale supervision, with slower housing development.
+This paper provides the first theoretical framework and empirical evidence on the impact of housing presale policies on unfinished buildings and developer behavior.
+We start with constructing a novel dataset of unfinished projects, presale policies, and land auction outcomes across 270 major cities in mainland China.
+We then identify 2,330 unfinished residential projects from 2010 to 2017 on a government-run citizen complaint portal.
+We find that both presale criterion (specifying when developers can initiate presale) and post-sale supervision of construction fund utilization relate to a lower probability of unfinished projects.
+However, only presale criterion relates negatively to the pace of new housing development, measured by developers’ multitasking, annual new construction area, and land auction outcomes.
+A back-of-the-envelope estimation suggests that the current bundle of presale policies in our sampled cities is inferior to the Pareto frontier.
+By increasing the postsale supervision by 2 standard deviations, the occurrence of unfinished projects could be reduced by 58% without affecting the pace of housing development.
+Eliminating unfinished projects entirely would entail substantial tightening of both presale criteria and postsale supervision, which would likely slow the pace of housing development.
+Our findings are relevant to other developing economies where unfinished buildings are common due to insufficient government oversights.